sascommunities/sas-global-forum-2020/papers/4318-2020-Stonehouse/README.md

 ## Examples

-In the Examples directory, there is a Python module and Jupyter notebook that correspond to the Market Risk and Credit Risk examples in the paper.
+In the Examples directory, there are Python modules and Jupyter notebooks that correspond to the Market Risk and Credit Risk examples in the paper.

 ## Support contact(s)

-Contact the author with questions, feedback, and lavish praise.
+Contact the authors with questions and feedback.